Last Updated: 17th April 2025 by Martha Lott

 To gain permanent residence in Dubai, you’ll need to have a job and apply for a UAE Residence Visa.
 You then must either have a sponsor in Dubai or buy/invest in property.
 Finally, your sponsor must apply for an entry permit and visa on your behalf.

-To find out more about moving to Dubai from the UK, check out our detailed blog post on the pros and cons of living in Dubai.
+To find out more about moving to Dubai from the UK, check out our detailed blog post where we cover everything from finding housing to average salaries.

 International Removals to Dubai